PREPRINT

 Problem Statement

-So you find yourself spearheading software development at a small company.
+So you find yourself spearheading the software development department at a small company.
 Good job, you have made it.
 Let's say that you have got up to three other software engineers in your department.
 Now, one day the CEO of the company wants to introduce a new "feature".
 Nothing groundbreaking, just little functionality here and a few tweaks there.
-After some initial research, it turns out that this small feature is, in fact, a standalone service with its own database, integration tests, will be required to hit close to real time latency requirements, has a customer facing frontend, will require its own deployment, et cetera.
-If this sounds vaguely familiar to you: Congrats, this article might be just for you.
+After some initial research, it turns out that this small feature is, in fact, a standalone service with its own database, integration tests, will be required to hit close to real time latency requirements, has a customer facing frontend and will of course require its own deployment.
+If this sounds vaguely familiar: Congrats, this article might be just for you.

 Proverbs (tl;dr)

 Want a quick overview of my preferred approaches and got no time for a full article?
-Just read this.
+Just read section.

-Your role as "Lead" (whatever your actual job description might be), is to guide the software department through uncharted territories and already well known problematic waters.
+Your role as "Lead" (whatever your actual job description might be), is to guide the software department through uncharted territories, as well as already well known problematic waters.
 As you're already aware of, software development does not actually stop once the product is delivered.
-It needs to continuously be maintained and improved.
-So, software must be properly thought through and be maintainable for an indefinite amount of time.
+It needs to be continuously maintained and improved.
+So, software must be properly thought through and kept maintainable for an indefinite amount of time.
 You never know how long your project will actually be used.

-The following proverbs have been proven well in projects I have been involved in.
-I am strongly convinced that these rough rules form the basis for getting projects done properly:
+The following proverbs have proven me well and I am strongly convinced that these rough rules form the basis for getting projects done properly:

-Sounds simple and logical, right?
-Well, yes, that's because it is.
-That said, you've probably already worked with teams that did not abide by these (or similar) proverbs.
+Sounds quite simple, right?
+Well, project management isn't exactly rocket science (except if you're building a rocket).
+That said, you've probably already worked with teams that did not follow these (or similar) proverbs.
 Did they manage to produce a proper product in an acceptable amount of time, while keeping devs happy?

 Explicit DONT'S

-The Proverbs stated above are a very rough guideline for projects that are heading in the proper direction.
-There are also indications if the project or management style is flawed.
+The Proverbs stated above form very rough guidelines for projects to head in the right direction.
+There are also indicators if the project or management style is flawed.
 If one or more points of the following list fit your projects description, you might be in for a bad time:

-• Hire consultants from big players and think they are going to help you with technical decisions
+- Consultants from big players are hired to help you with technical decisions

 Software Development Practices